Scattering from compact objects: Debye series and Regge-Debye poles: Scattering and Debye-series decomposition

 The scattering amplitude \eqref{eq:pw_series} is computed using the numerical methods developed in Refs.~\cite{OuldElHadj:2019kji,Folacci:2019cmc,Folacci:2019vtt}.
 The Debye components \eqref{eq:f_Debye_sum} (see also \eqref{eq:f_p_def_a} and \eqref{eq:f_p_def_b}) are obtained by adapting the same strategy.

-For each real frequency $\omega$ and integer multipole $\ell$, we construct the exterior basis solutions by integrating the homogeneous Regge--Wheeler equation \eqref{eq:radial} for $r\ge R$.
+For each real frequency $\omega$ and integer multipole $\ell$, we construct the exterior basis solutions by integrating the homogeneous Regge-Wheeler Eq.~\eqref{eq:radial} for $r\ge R$.
 The integration is initialized at large radius from the ingoing/outgoing asymptotic expansions, which are Pad\'e-resummed to improve accuracy at finite radius, and the solutions are then integrated down to the surface $r=R$.
 Imposing the matching conditions at $r=R$ with the local interior surface basis $\{u^{\rm in}_{\omega\ell},u^{\rm out}_{\omega\ell}\}$ defined in \eqref{eq:uin_uout_surface} yields the surface connection coefficients (in particular $\alpha^{\rm in}_\ell$, $\beta^{\rm out}_\ell$, and $\delta^{\rm in}_\ell$).

 The internal phase factor $\xi_\ell(\omega)$ is determined from the interior problem.
 We integrate the regular interior solution from the center up to the surface $r=R$ (see also Sec.~\ref{subsec:numerics}) and match it there onto the local interior basis.
 This matching provides the coefficients $c^{\rm in}_\ell(\omega)$ and $c^{\rm out}_\ell(\omega)$, and hence $\xi_\ell(\omega)$.
 Once the surface connection coefficients and $\xi_\ell(\omega)$ are known, the $S$-matrix elements $S_\ell^{(0)}(\omega)$ and $S_\ell^{(p)}(\omega)$ are constructed and then used in Eqs.~\eqref{eq:f_p_def_a} and \eqref{eq:f_p_def_b} to compute the Debye scattering amplitudes.